-There are approximately 400 medical physicists working in Canada: 75% work in hospitals and hospital-based research establishments, 7% work for government, 8% for industry, and an additional 10% are university faculty who are not hospital-based.
+There are approximately 550 medical physicist members working in Canada: 75% work in hospitals and hospital-based research establishments, 7% work for government, 8% for industry, and an additional 10% are university faculty who are not hospital-based.
 The number of medical physics positions has generally increased by about 5-10% per year.

 A prospective medical physicist should first have an honors degree in physics.
 Courses in computing, electronics, and mathematics are advantageous.
 They may then undertake graduate work in medical physics or another area of physics followed by a one or two year training program in medical physics.
 Many universities and clinics across Canada provide training programs and also introduce undergraduate students to medical physics through summer employment programs.
 CAMPEP Accredited Graduate Programs in Medical Physics.